Skip to content

 });

-There are several ways how you can enrich the claims for a specific user.
+There are several ways how you can enrich the claims for a specific user, depending on where the required data comes from.

 services.AddScoped<IClaimsTransformation, CustomClaimsTransformer>();